harjapSaini/CPS630-A1-Group37/README.md

 Here's what you can do with it:

-- **Add Items** - theres a form where you fill in category, priority, price, notes, etc.
+- **Add Items** - theres a form where you fill in category, priority, price, notes, etc. The "Added By" field is automatically set to the logged-in user
 - **Shopping List** - see all your items, change their status (Needed -> In Cart -> Purchased -> Consumed), or delete them
 - **Item Details** - click on any item to see all its info
-- **Edit Items** - you can also edit item details from the detail page
+- **Edit Items** - you can also edit item details from the detail page ("Added By" is read-only and cannot be reassigned)
 - **Analytics** - a dashboard that shows spending breakdowns, category charts, and a budget tracker.
 Right now it only looks at items that are "In Cart".
 The idea is you'd use it while shopping to estimate how much you'll spend before going to the cashier.
 Theres also a spender leaderboard so family members could split the bill
 - **Download List** - lets you export your list as a `.txt` file. **[x]** means its in cart, **[]** means its still needed
 - **User Authentication** - Secure login and registration.
 Unauthenticated users cannot view or edit the household grocery list.